Skip to main content

 Define custom logic

 Your domain's execution logic can be written in any programming language.
-Using the provided Generic Domain as a base, your application logic runs independently and communicates through an OpenAPI interface that exposes all required domain operations (debits, transaction submission, state queries, and proof handling).
+Using the provided delta Gateway as a base, your application logic runs independently and communicates through an OpenAPI interface that exposes all required domain operations (debits, transaction submission, state queries, and proof handling).

-This separation means you can build in your preferred language and framework while the Generic Domain handles the integration with delta's base layer.
+This separation means you can build in your preferred language and framework while the Gateway handles the integration with delta's settlement layer.

-// Your execution logic (any language) calls the Generic Domain
+// Your execution logic (any language) calls the Gateway

 function executionLogic(userTxs, state) {